King's Observatory

 The King's Observatory (called for many years the Kew Observatory) is a Grade I listed building in Richmond, London.
 Now a private dwelling, it formerly housed an astronomical and terrestrial magnetic observatory founded by King George III.
-The architect was Sir William Chambers; his design of the King's Observatory influenced the architecture of two Irish observatories – Armagh Observatory in Northern Ireland, and Dunsink Observatory near Dublin.
+The original design by architect Sir William Chambers influenced the architecture of two Irish observatories: Armagh Observatory in Northern Ireland, and Dunsink Observatory near Dublin.

 Location

 The observatory and its grounds are located within the grounds of the Royal Mid-Surrey Golf Club, which is part of the Old Deer Park of the former Richmond Palace in Richmond, historically in Surrey and now in the London Borough of Richmond upon Thames.
 The former royal manor of Kew lies to the immediate north.
 The observatory grounds overlie to the south the site of the former Sheen Priory, the Carthusian monastery established by King Henry V in 1414.
 The observatory is not publicly accessible, and obscuring woodlands mean that it cannot be viewed from outside the golf course, which is not open to the general public.
 The observatory is sometimes open to the public.